ProjectEvergreen/greenwood/www/pages/docs/data.md

   layout, // (string) page layout used for the page

-  title,  // (string) Useful for a page's <title> tag or the title attribute for an <a> tag, inferred from the filesystem path, e.g. "First Post" or provided through front matter.
+  title,  // (string) Used for a page's <title> tag inferred from the filesystem path, e.g. "First Post" or provided through front matter.
 }
 ```